80 Castleton, Ballyclare, BT39 0AZ email- templepatrickpediatrics@gmail.com

 Uniquely human – A different way of seeing Autism by Barry M Prizant – A lovely down to earth book about the realities of ASD but also looking towards considering ASD as neurodiversity and the strengths related to it – with heart warming extracts from real cases.

 Neurotribes- Steve Silberman- the legacy of Autism and the future of Neurodiversity.
 A big book!!
 But a wonderful and worthwhile read on the history of Autism and the champions who uncovered its meaning as well as the outlook for the future.
-A positive read also for those older patient’s of ours who are very capable and could benefit from being told about the postives of ASD.
+A positive read also for those older patient’s of ours who are very capable and could benefit from being told about the positives of ASD.

 BOOKS FOR YOUNG PEOPLE WITH ASD